A Stress-Free First Flight With Baby

 Many parents also buy the extra seat and bring car seat because they believe it’s safer.

 Before you schlep a heavy seat, though, check that it’s certified for airplane use and fits the plane you’ll be flying.

 Ask for help

 Don’t be afraid to ask the flight attendants for things you need, like warm water for mixing formula, or even to hold the baby so you can use the rest room, get something out of your bag or put on your carrier.

-If you hit a few bumps, remember that anyone who has been in your shoes is sympathetic and anyone who is glaring probably has no idea what you’re dealing with.
-Just just do your best and think about how it will make a good story later.
+If you hit a few bumps, remember that anyone who has been in your shoes is sympathetic.
+Anyone who is glaring probably has no idea what you’re dealing with.
+Ignore them.